Toki no Nai Hotel

-Toki no Nai Hotel (時のないホテル, Toki no Nai Hoteru) is the ninth studio album by Japanese singer-songwriter Yumi Matsutoya, released in June 1980.
+Toki no Nai Hotel (Japanese: 時のないホテル, Toki no Nai Hoteru; English: "Hotels Without Time") is the ninth studio album by Japanese singer-songwriter Yumi Matsutoya, released in June 1980.

 Pictures featured on the back and front sleeve art were taken at the Brown's Hotel in London.
 No songs were released as a single except "Tamerai", which first appeared as a B-side of the non-album track "Daydream", released in May 1980.

 Like other studio albums which came out after she remained with EMI in 1977 when Alfa finally started operating as a record label, Toki no Nai Hotel was released on CD for the first time in 1985.
 The album was reissued in 1999, digitally remastered by Bernie Grundman.

 Track listing

 All songs written and composed by Yumi Matsutoya, arranged by Masataka Matsutoya.